Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Experiments

 \subsection{Experimental Setups}

-\paragraph{Benchmark.} We evaluate \model{} on Meta-World~\cite{yu2019meta}.
+\paragraph{Benchmark.} We evaluate \model{} on Meta-World~\cite{yu2019meta} and Distracting Control Suite~(DCS)~\cite{stone2021distracting}.
 Meta-World is a widely adopted benchmark with comprehensive and flexible robotic-control tasks.
-Following \cite{seo2023masked}, we evaluate four medium- or hard-level manipulation tasks in the Meta-World benchmark, including \textit{Pick Place}, \textit{Pick Out of Hole}, \textit{Bin Picking}, \textit{Shelf Place}, and \ti{Disassemble}.
+Following \cite{seo2023masked}, we evaluate five medium- or hard-level manipulation tasks in the Meta-World benchmark, including \textit{Pick Place}, \textit{Pick Out of Hole}, \textit{Bin Picking}, \textit{Shelf Place}, and \ti{Disassemble}.
 To evaluate the ability of \model{} to learn useful world knowledge from generated videos, we use videos collected in robotic manipulation tasks from RT-1~\cite{brohan2022rt} and Bridge dataset~\cite{walke2023bridgedata}, and Robot Learning Benchmark~(RLBench)~\cite{james2020rlbench} dataset curated by~\cite{zhen2025tesseract} as source domains of generated goal videos (see \figref{fig:example_observations}).
 To further increase the difficulty of the tasks, the length of the episode is limited to 256 steps.
+DCS is a modified DeepMind Control Suite that~\cite{tassa2018deepmind} introduces different types of visual distractors.
+Specifically, we use variations in the background.
+The corresponding results on DCS are provided in \appref{sec:eval_benchmarks}.
 Notably, we evaluate the models with the original dense reward and sparse reward provided by the environment.